eric199wen/Robot-Game/README.md

 ## Version 2
 In this version, you can place a robot on a 8x8 board in the Cartesian coordinate systemand and tell it its destination, the robot will tell you all the possible combinations of actions it can move from where it is to the target location within an assigned maximum actions allowed.<br /><br />

-An action that a robot can play includes
+An action that a robot will play includes
 - M: move a step forward
 - L: turn left
 - R: turn right